AndyGuffey/mongo-auction-cli/README.md

 # Auction Database CLI Tool

-A command-line interface tool for seeding and managing auction item data in a MongoDB database.
+A tool for managing auction item data in MongoDB with both CLI and API interfaces.

 ---